On the equvialence of colimits and 2-colimits: The Poset

 \begin{proof} We proceed by induction.
 Assume $n=2$.
-Then A2 is empty, while A1 says that the canonical functor $\Phi(\emptyset)\to \Phi({\bf 1})$ is injective on objects.
-Hence, the case $n=2$ corresponds to Proposition 4.2 of \cite{p3}.
-The general case follows from $n=2$, Corollary \ref{1nab} and Corollary \ref{2nab}.
+Then $V=\{1\}$ and thus $U=\emptyset$.
+By our assertion, the canonical functor $\Psi(\emptyset)\to\Psi({\bf 1})$ is injective on objects.
+Hence, the case $n=2$ corresponds to Theorem \ref{2}.
+The general case follows from $n=2$ and Corollaries \ref{1nab} and \ref{2nab}, proved below.

-In fact, assume $n>2$.
-Thanks to Corollary \ref{2nab}, we have a 2-pushout of groupoids,
+In more detail, assume $n>2$.
+We have the 2-pushout diagram of groupoids